 The estimate of β2 should be <0.50 and R-squared (R2) should be >0.90.

-2.4 Regression Slope Assessment Procedure
+2.4 Assessment Procedure: Regression Slope

 Longitudinal claims that provide a 95% CI for the true change in the biomarker rely on the assumption that the slope of the regression of the biomarker on the true value is known.
 For most claims, it is assumed that the regression slope equals one.
 In this section we discuss the procedures for Sites to estimate the slope.